kubeslice/gateway-sidecar/README.md

 ```

 ### Running locally on Kind
-Load the docker image into kind cluster
+You can load the gateway-sidecar docker image into kind cluster

 ```bash
 kind load docker-image my-custom-image:unique-tag --name clustername